Algorave: History

 Algorithmic approaches have long been applied in electronic dance music from the 1970s when Brian Eno established randomised musical practises which evolved into generative music over the course of his long career.
 This, in turn, influenced rave culture and techno of the 1990s by Farmers Manual, Autechre, and Aphex Twin.
 The Anti EP was an explicit response to the Criminal Justice and Public Order Act 1994 - specifically the track "Flutter" as a means of creating "non-repetitive beats" at raves which had been outlawed by the wording of the Act.
 The snare rush famously featured on the Girl/Boy EP of 1996 is an earlier form of digital algorithmic coding and featured in drum and bass influenced electronic music of the early to mid 1990s, this approach later evolving into glitch music.
 Traditional use of algorithms include Maypole dancing, where they are applied to the dance itself as a form of Algorithmic Choreography and bell-ringing.
 The first self-proclaimed "algorave" was held in London as a warmup concert for the SuperCollider Symposium 2012.
-However, the name was first coined in 2011, after live coders Nick Collins and Alex McLean tuned into a happy hardcore pirate radio station on the way to a performance in the UK.
+However, the name was coined in 2011, after live coders Nick Collins and Alex McLean tuned into a happy hardcore pirate radio station on the way to a performance in the UK.
 Since then, algorave has been growing into an international movement, with algoraves having been held mainly in Europe and Asia; and few events in Australia and North America.

 Community

-Algorave can also be considered an international music movement with a community of electronic musicians, visual artists and developing technologies.
-See the Algorave category page.
+Community is at the center of the algorave movement.
+A large subset of algorave events are run by local community members and/or venues.

+Communities in large cities like Livecode.NYC host regular algorave events at popular bars/clubs such as Wonderville, including an annual Pride Month event known as the "Pride Wondies", which features queer-identified performers.
+Additionally, venues like Hex House, which was co-founded by livecoder Char Stiles, host regular algorave workshops designed to empower beginners to learn how to produce a live algorave set.

+WNDR Chicago has recently hosted a professional-style algorave event titled audio.visual.code.
+The event setup included three large-scale concert type projectors and screens, paired with two compact line array speaker systems.
+As the first of its kind in the Midwestern US algorave scene, it drew attention of a local news outlet [source needed].
+Audio.visual.code was co-organized by Ted Davis (creator of algorithmic visual art tools P5.js / P5Live), Pedro Neves (faculty and professor in UIC School of Design) as well as Aria (livecoder performing as Glossing).
+The Chicago livecoding community, livecode.chicago, hosts regular algorave meetups that include local guest speakers for workshop sessions.